 The earliest known altar vessels were not found in Constantinople or Rome, but buried for safety in the remains of the Roman town of Durobrivae, in modern Cambridgeshire, near the little village of Water Newton.
-We cannot know for sure what social upheaval led to their being hidden away by the Orthodox Christian community that used them, most probably the beginnings of the Anglo-Saxon incursions into the countryside, but we are fortunate that their desire to preserve them has led to their discovery in modern times as the earliest of all known altar vessels.
+We cannot know for sure what social upheaval led to their being hidden away by the early Christian community that used them, most probably the beginnings of the Anglo-Saxon incursions into the countryside, but we are fortunate that their desire to preserve them has led to their discovery in modern times as the earliest of all known altar vessels.

 The Water Newton Treasure was discovered in 1975 and consists of 27 silver items and one gold item.
 There are nine silver vessels, and the remainder of the items are votive tokens engraved and embossed with the the chi-rho cross, mostly triangular in shape.
 The larger items include jugs, bowls, dishes, a strainer, and an unengraved standing two-handled cup of a form used as a chalice.